john-uc/aws-api-gateway-developer-portal/dev-portal/public/custom-content/content-fragments/Home.md

 #### See what APIs we have to offer and our extensive documentation.

-#### UniCourt Norm APIs are in Alpha stage and available for customers to try out.
+#### UniCourt Norm APIs are in Beta stage and available for customers to try out.
 If you are an existing customer, [please contact us to get access.](https://unicourt.com/contact-us)